-The following table sets forth the shares of our common stock that will be beneficially owned by our directors and executive officers, individually and as a group, immediately upon completion of the distribution, assuming there are no changes in each person's holdings of Sara Lee common stock since and based on our estimates as of May 1, 2006 using an expected distribution ratio of one share of our common stock for every shares of Sara Lee common stock, with no fractional shares:
+The following table sets forth the shares of our common stock that will be beneficially owned by our directors, director nominees and executive officers, individually and as a group, immediately upon completion of the distribution, assuming there are no changes in each person's holdings of Sara Lee common stock since July 3, 2006 and based on a distribution ratio of one share of our common stock for every eight shares of Sara Lee common stock, with no fractional shares.
+No individual in the table will own more than 1% of the outstanding shares of our common stock upon completion of the distribution.

-Name Shares of Hanesbrands Common Stock
+Name Shares of Hanesbrands Common Stock(1)

-Lee A. Chaden
+Lee A. Chaden 129

-Richard A. Noll
+Richard A. Noll 1,395

-E. Lee Wyatt Jr.
+E. Lee Wyatt Jr. 14

-Gerald W. Evans Jr.
+Gerald W. Evans Jr. 29

-Michael Flatow
+Michael Flatow 607

 Kevin D. Hall

-Joan P. McReynolds
+Joan P. McReynolds 435

-Kevin W. Oliver
+Kevin W. Oliver 1,570

+Harry A. Cockrell

+Charles W. Coker 8,163(2)

+Bobby J. Griffin

+James C. Johnson

+J. Patrick Mulcahy

+Alice M. Peterson

+Andrew J. Schindler

-All directors and executive officers as a group (8 persons)
+All directors, director nominees and executive officers as a group (15 persons) 12,342